cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 With a deep analysis of the file we can discover that at the end of it we can find this interesting class:
 ![[Pasted image 20240510174832.png]]
 - it seems to be a custom instruction
-- it requires a value called mode and from assemble method we can also understand that mode is a integer
+- it requires a value called `mode`
+	- from assemble method we can also understand that `mode` is an integer
 - it seams to represent the secret instruction we can read about in the `chat.log` file

 So let's understand how the tool parses the file that contains the CRISP-V code we give him...

 ## parse.py file analysis

 If we take a look at this file we can see that when the CRISP-V instructions file is parsed, the tool uses a switch for each line of the file.